wcarc-on/wcarc-site/minutes/minutes202511.md

 ### Vice President's Report

-- The Club's Annual General Meeting (AGM) will take place at the RAC headquarters on December 15th.
+- The Club's Annual General Meeting (AGM) will take place at the RAC headquarters on December 15<sup>th</sup>.
 - Lawrence found a low-cost meeting space.
 We will try to get together at the March 2026 meeting.
 - Upcoming monthly meeting presentations:
    - December: AGM - No presentation scheduled.
-   - Being Planned (speakers shall provide a synopsis of their presentation to Lawrence):
+   - Being planned (speakers shall provide a synopsis of their presentation to Lawrence):
       - Wayne (VE3CZO) - Selecting the right capacitor for an application.
       - Q65 on WSJT-X for UHF and above.
       - HamsOverIP and DMR linking by the folks of HamsOverIP Canada.